-    - The following restrictions govern student course loads for the thirteen week summer
+- The following restrictions govern student course loads for the twelve-week summer

 session.
 Students may enroll in:

-- A maximum of 3 hours per each three week segment.
+- A maximum of 6 hours per each four-week segment.

-- A maximum of 6 hours per each five week segment.
+- A maximum of 9 hours per each eight-week segment.

-- A maximum of no more than 15 undergraduate or 12 graduate hours during the thirteen
+- No more than 15 undergraduate or 12 graduate hours during the entire twelve-week summer session.

 Approval for credit loads in excess of normal limits shall require a minimum 3.2